-Avast has long been a go-to choice for free antivirus.
-It’s feature-rich, system light and pretty secure, to boot.
+While Avast free tier didn’t make it to our list of free antivirus software, it’s feature-rich, system light and pretty secure, to boot.
 The paid Pro version comes with some extra features, at least enough to justify its low price tag.
 It takes a backseat to the best antivirus software in terms of protection, but by a small enough margin to make it a serious contender.

 In this Avast Pro review, we’ll run over the features and protection this antivirus offers.
 We’ll talk features, pricing, user friendliness, protection and support before giving our verdict.
 We’ll also compare lab results to our hands-on testing to see how well it has you protected.